AlexeySmolenchuk/hGeoPatterns/Readme.md

 Sample closest points from file and store their sorted indexes and distances in ArrayData structure for further reading.
 Similar to pcopen/nearpoints vex functions.

 #### ReadAttribute
-Read point specified point attribute from ArrayData structure indexes.
+Read specified point attribute from ArrayData structure indexes.
 Empty filename means using the same file.

 #### Closest